Part-IO/TMT2Cairis/README.md

 Process.
 Data Stores and Entities are also not allowed to be inside a trust boundary
 4. Becuase of Cairis Syntax it's not allowed to have a direct data flow between two entities!

+### References
+Almost complety used the TMT2TD Python Script from https://github.com/OWASP/threat-dragon/tree/main/utils/TMT2TD, For testing used the Open Threat Modeling Templates from https://github.com/matthiasrohr/OTMT